BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 ### Note and Cut delay

 Note delays allows delaying the moment a note is played by a few frames while cut delay will stop a note after a few frames.
 This also is only available in FamiTracker tempo mode.
 Please refer to the [Editing Songs & Project](song.md) section for more information about tempo management.

+### DAC (DPCM channel only)

+Unique to the DPCM channel, can be used to manually set the current DAC value.
+Can be usefull to artifically create "pop" sounds without any samples or to slightly affect the volume of the noise/triangle channels due to the non-linear mixing of the NES/Famicom.

+### Phase Reset

+On supported channels, will reset the phase if this effect is present.
+Can be used to make sure 2 channels have their waveform perfectly aligned and create creative/destructive interference.
+Note that is recommended to use the [Fully emulate when seeking](config.md#sound-configuration) option when working with phase reset.
+Note that phase resets are extremely time sensitive and may not sound exactly the same in-app and on real hardware/emulators, and the exact timing may even change in future versions.

+### FDS Modulation Speed / Depth (FDS expansion only)

+These are only available when using the FDS audio expansion.
+These can be used to change the modulation speed/depth.
+Note that instruments that use Auto-Modulation cannot have their speed changed manually.

+Also, instrument will contantly reset their modulation speed/depth to the values of the instrument on every note with an attack.
+In other words, it will loose its effect on every note attack and will need to be re-set to override the instrument.

+### Env Period (Sunsoft 5B and EPSM squares only)

+Controls the pitch/period of the envelope for instruments that have it enabled and dont use the Auto-Pitch feature.
+Note that since envelope is shared accross all 3 channel, this effect may have impact on the other square channels.

+Also, instrument with envelope enabled will contantly reset the envelope frequency to the values of the instrument on every note with an attack.
+In other words, it will loose its effect on every note attack and will need to be re-set to override the instrument.

+### Speed (Famitracker-Tempo only)

+Changes the "speed" parameter of the FamiTracker tempo.

+### Note Delay and Cut Delay (Famitracker-Tempo only)

+These 2 effects are used to offset note starts and end respectively, by a specific number of frames.
+This is the main way to achieve frame granularity when using FamiTracker tempo.
+For example, a note delay of 2 will trigger that note 2 frames later than normal.